savagete2860/hashicorp-vault-on-ecs-fargate/README.md

 You can follow along with Hashicorp's getting started with Vault tutorial [here](https://learn.hashicorp.com/collections/vault/getting-started) at the `your first secret` step if desired.

+# Limitations
+- ECS Fargate does not support ipc_lock capability which is recommended by Hashicorp to block process memory from being swapped to disk.
+- Running more than one vault task can cause long load times since vault will continually redirect to the ALB until it lands on the single primary Vault instance.
+More information can be found in [Hashicorp's documentation](https://www.vaultproject.io/docs/concepts/ha) under the load balancer section.

 # Considerations
-- Retention period and KMS encryption could be added to the created ECS task's log group's cloudformation resource.
 - VPC endpoints can be leveraged to connect to DynamoDB and KMS. `AWS_KMS_ENDPOINT` and `AWS_DYNAMODB_ENDPOINT` are the variables vault needs to use them.
 - WAF can be attached to ALB.
 - Service Discovery can be added to ECS service (would require rebuild of the service if already deployed)
-- Running more than one vault task can cause long load times since vault will continually redirect to the ALB until it lands on the single primary Vault instance.
-More information can be found in [Hashicorp's documentation](https://www.vaultproject.io/docs/concepts/ha) under the load balancer section.
 - The UI can be disabled by modifying the ECS task variable `VAULT_LOCAL_CONFIG` to `ui = false ....`.
 The target group health checks would also need to be updated if this is disabled, as the default healthcheck is `/ui/vault/auth?with=token` which only exists with enabled UI.

-# To Do
-- Change health check to `/v1/sys/health` - make sure this works when vault is not initialized.
-- Somehow only register traffic to active node.
+This can be changed to `/v1/sys/health` but this health check path will only work once the cluster is initialized.